zydou/arti/doc/dev/notes/rpc-meta-draft.md

 id
 : An identifier for the request.
   It is required.
-  As in JSON-RPC, it must match the id of a request previously sent in this session.
+  As in JSON-RPC, it will match the id of a request previously sent in this session.
-  It must match the id of a request that has not received a final response.
+  It will match the id of a request that has not received a final response.

 update